Jinxiang2000/IOE-511/README.md

 Refer to our comments for detailed information on each parameter and default values.

-## Impact of Memory on Quasi-Newton Methods
+## Impact of Memory Size on Quasi-Newton Methods

-Our project delves into the effect of memory management on the performance of quasi-Newton methods, answering critical questions about how historical data influences convergence and efficiency.
+Our project delves into the effect of memory on the performance of quasi-Newton methods(e.g. L-BFGS), answering critical questions about how memory size influences convergence and efficiency.